doubtfire-lms/doubtfire.io/guides/developer/overview.md

 ![Users](/guides/overview/users-api.jpg)

-We then want to click on "GET" (Get the list of users), which looks like this:
+We then want to click on `GET /api/users` (Get the list of users), which looks like this:

 ![Get the list of users](/guides/overview/get-users-endpoint.png)